arnavgupta16/Gemini-pro-Q-A-and-image-bot/README.md

 ## Acknowledgments

-This project makes use of the Gemini Pro Large Language Model, a powerful natural language processing tool.
+This project makes use of the Gemini Pro Large Language Model

 ## License